Reducing pain, promoting faster healing

 Is it painful?

-The Shockwave treatment can be a bit painful but as it progresses the pain lessens considerably.
+Radial Shockwave treatment can be a bit painful, Focused treatment is less so and much better tolerated.
+As the treatment progresses the pain lessens considerably.
 Some patients describe it as uncomfortable rather than painful but we have the ability to lower the settings if the discomfort is too much to handle.
 Generally there is a marked reduction in pain after the treatment.
 Some patients find that they develop a dull ache a few hours after treatment which may last a day or so.

 - If you have had a Cortico-Steroid injection in the area in past 3 months

 - Over or near bone growth centres until bone growth is complete (<18years old)